 Doing your research takes time, but it’s time well spent and the payoff is huge.
-When your interview your customers you are guaranteed to learn something completely new about them that would never have thought of asking.
+When you interview your customers you are guaranteed to learn something completely new about them that would never have thought of asking.
 The insights unique insights you can gain are invaluable and worth the extra effort.

 Have More Than 1 Buyer Persona

-Your buyers personas should vary, because prospects (customers or potential customers) are all at different stages of purchasing.
+Your buyer’s personas should vary because prospects (customers or potential customers) are all at different stages of purchasing.
 Your content should address customers in each different stage.